softwaremill/elasticmq/README.md

 processing it, but before deleting).
 That's why clients of ElasticMQ (and Amazon SQS) should be idempotent.

 There are several message storage implementations.
 Messages can be stored entirely in-memory, providing a volatile but fast message queue.
-Alternatively, they can be persisted in a database (MySQL, Postgres, H2, ...), making the data durable.
+The in-memory storage can be journaled on disk, providing message durability across server restarts/crashes.
+Alternatively, messages can be persisted in a database (MySQL, Postgres, H2, ...).

 ElasticMQ supports data replication across a cluster, thus providing a replicated/guaranteed message queue.
-Each node can use any storage implementation.
+Each node in the cluster can use any storage implementation.

 As ElasticMQ implements a subset of the [SQS](http://aws.amazon.com/sqs/) REST interface, it is a great SQS alternative both for testing purposes (ElasticMQ is easily embeddable) and for creating systems which work both within and outside of the Amazon infrastructure.

-The future will most probably bring more exciting features :).
+The future will most probably bring even more exciting features :).

 Community
 ---------